TomPace101/nanopore_diffusion/notes.md

 Or maybe datasteps itself is that wrapper.
 It takes a series of pairs.
 Item 0 is the definition of when to perform the list of commands in item 1.

+Maybe this could work something like stopping criteria.
+You provide trigger values, and step values.
+The triggers a just like stopping criteria.
+But after each trigger, the step is added to get the next trigger.

 _TODO_ This needs to be documented somewhere:
 Diffusion exclusions: